By Alyssa Gregory

 Line Up a Group of Supporters

 You need a spotter in your business, just like you do when you’re weight training.
 A partner, a colleague, a mentor, a coach — you need a person (or group of people) who can play devil’s advocate, hold you accountable, and tell you when you’re making excuses.
-You also need someone to pat you on the back and remind you to celebrate your successes.
+You also need someone to pat you on the back, cheer you on and remind you to celebrate your successes.

 Are you doing it all alone?
 You are definitely susceptible to getting hurt.
-Find a mentor or join a group (why not the Small Business Bonfire community?), and get involved.
+Find a mentor or join a group, and get involved.
 You may be surprised how powerful collaboration and new perspectives can be.